ckeditor-for-wordpress/ckeditor-for-wordpress/readme.txt

 1. Add/Edit post
 2. Leave comment through CKEditor
-3. Built-in file manager

 == Changelog ==

-= 3.6.4 DEV - 19.09.2012 =
+= V4.0 - 19.12.2012 =

- * Update CKEditor to 3.6.4 version
+* Updated CKEditor to 4.0 version
- * Fix bug: Caption to image doesn't work with Wordpress 3.4 (http://wordpress.org/support/topic/incompatible-with-wordpress-34)
- * New feature: Link to existing content (http://wordpress.org/support/topic/plugin-ckeditor-for-wordpress-link-to-existing-content)
+* Set the default skin to Moono
+* Modified the default toolbars
+* Increased the default height of editor for comments
+* Fixed image captions
+* Added protection against caching JavaScript files by the browser, by appending CKEditor timestamp to js files
+* Fixed: CKEditor does not load when "external" plugin is enabled, but the required extension is not installed
+* Minor fixes in the old built-in file browser
+* Spellchecker plugins are now enabled in "Advanced Options"

 = V3.6.3 - 21.06.2012 =

  * Update CKEditor to 3.6.3 version